(We suggest printing/saving this information for ease of reference when you are here.)

 There are 3 wet room showers.
 Shower gel is provided.
 A hairdryer is also provided for communal use (due to Covid please ensure to wash hands in the adjacent sink before and after use) – or you are welcome to bring your own.

 On departure used towels can be left in the basket in the shower area.
-If you require fresh towels at any stage please let us know.
+If you require fresh towels during your stay there is a supply in the shower area which you can help yourself to.

 Note: Please allow the hot taps in the sink to run for a minute or two for hot water to come through, it should be hot 24/7.

-Due to Covid19 guests entering the kitchen must first wash their hands in one of the sinks provided and it is recommended that you wear a face-mask.
+Due to Covid19 guests entering the kitchen must first wash their hands in one of the sinks provided and we ask that you wear a face-mask.

 Please keep it to only 2 people at a time and maintain a 2metre distance from others who are not in your party.
 If you are waiting to use the kitchen please remain in the Reciprocal Room where you can easily see when the kitchen is vacated.